 block.

-Next, we need to set up a repository on GitHub and link the project to CircleCI.
+Next, set up a repository on GitHub and link the project to CircleCI.
 For help, review this post: Pushing your project to GitHub.

 Adding the project to CircleCI